Three Minutes in the Sun

 As we carried on I looked up and gave thanks for the bright morning, for the wispy clouds and gentle breeze.
 I realized all the assumptions I had made about this blue house and its residents.
 I assumed that this old woman was senile, making her way to sweep a dustless porch because there was nothing else to do, or because she had become an automaton, bound by dementia into compusively repeating tasks just to fill her day.
-But as I looked up at the blue sky those assumptions fell away and a voice fill my head: “perhaps, my dear, I just want to a few minutes in the sun” was all it said.
-Humbled, I carried on my walk wishing that all the brightness the sun has to offer would spend the next few minutes setting that woman’s heart on fire.
+But as I looked up at the blue sky those assumptions fell away and a voice fill my head: "perhaps, my dear, I just want a few minutes in the sun" was all it said.
+Humbled, and a bit embarassed, I carried on my walk wishing that all the brightness the sun has to offer would spend the next few minutes setting that woman's heart on fire.
+And that it would mine that day when dust sparkles in my own aged dollhouse and a dance-shuffle moves my sneakers into what may be the last sunny days of my life.